imofftoseethewizard/Theano_EC2/README.md

     sudo ./stage3.sh

+At this point, you can snapshot the instance and create an AMI.
+These scripts are idempotent, so you can re-run them at any time to update.

 ## Test Theano ##

 Create the cuda device drivers by running the startup script (not required on the Altoros AMI):